gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/nft-transfer-example.md

 ## 4) Monitor progress and view in BlockScout when complete

-The Arbitrary Message Bridge oracles will send confirmations to the xDai chain.
-As soon as enough confirmations received, the transfer is executed automatically (does not need manual execution as opposed to xDai -> Eth transfers).
+The Arbitrary Message Bridge oracles will send confirmations to the Gnosis Chain.
+As soon as enough confirmations received, the transfer is executed automatically (does not need manual execution as opposed to GC -> Eth transfers).

 You can monitor this progress with the ALM tool at [https://alm-xdai.herokuapp.com/](https://alm-xdai.herokuapp.com).
 Paste in the tx hash from the contract interaction in MetaMask to monitor.